-The Philips Hue Go table bowl lamp, is one of the most interesting products to come out of this amazing smart lighting company.
-Having a mobile GO light has transformed how we use light through out our home.
+The Philips Hue Go table bowl lamp is one of the most interesting products to come out of this amazing smart lighting company.
+Having a mobile GO light has transformed how we use light throughout our home.
 The best way to describe it is a soup bowl filled with light.
+Pros

 - Extremely Portable